Albert Armitage: Polar exploration

-Post Antarctic
+Post-Antarctic

 On his return to the UK he filled in his time by writing "Two Years in the Antarctic" (Edward Arnold, 1905).
 A row followed with Scott's publishers because Scott's "Discovery Expedition" didn't come out until after Armitage's book.
 However, according to Armitage, he was at sea when this happened and he and Scott later met up for lunch "and all was sunshine."
 They never met again.

 Eventually he was given his own command, the Royal Mail Steamer "Isis", carrying mails between Brindisi and Port Said.
 This was the story of his life until retirement, carrying passengers and mails on "little ferry boats" across the Mediterranean and later, in command of the "Salsette" between Bombay and Aden, living for many years away from England with his family in Brindisi and Malta.
 Toward the end of the First World War the "Salsette" was torpedoed in the English Channel with a loss of 14 crew.
 Armitage was then given command of the "Karmala" which was used to transporting cargo and U.S. and Canadian troops across the Atlantic and, later, for repatriating Australian soldiers.

 His last command was the 11,000 ton mail steamer the "Mantua" on the Bombay to China run.
-After over 40 years at sea he was appointed Commodore of P & O and, by the company rules, required to retire at the age of 60 years, just one year later.
-In 1928 he published "Cadet To Commodore" (Cassell & Co 1928) – an autobiography with only a few passing references to the Scott Expedition.
+After over 40 years at sea he was appointed Commodore of P&O and, by the company rules, required to retire at the age of 60 years, just one year later.
+In 1928 he published "Cadet To Commodore", an autobiography with only a few passing references to the Scott Expedition.

 Armitage was married with a single daughter who married a naval lieutenant.
 His wife died, possibly in Malta, before World War I after a period of ill-health.
 He died in Surrey on 31 October 1943 aged 79.

 Armitage's diaries of his time in the Antarctic were sold at auction for £36,000 in 2004 in two lots to a single buyer.